vspaz/rsa-encrypt-decrypt-golang/README.md

 # rsa-encrypt-decrypt-golang

-small library to encrypt/decrypt data with RSA public/private key pair you can generate your own key pair as:
+library to encrypt/decrypt data with RSA public/private key pair

+you can generate your own key pair as:

 ### Generating test public/private RSA key-pair.